dildeolupbiten/TkAstroDb/README.md

 ![img6](https://user-images.githubusercontent.com/29302909/96890745-9efa9300-1490-11eb-8455-6034c44e4c57.png)

-**6.** If a record inserted to treeview is selected and users use the right-click of their mause, a right click menu would open and if they want, users could open the ADB page of the record or remove the record from the treeview.
+**6.** If a record that is inserted to treeview is selected and users use the right-click of their mause, a right click menu would open and if they want, users could open the ADB page of the record or remove the record from the treeview.

 **7.** Users could select the categories of ADB via clicking the **Select** button near the **Categories** label.
 There are two ways of selecting the categories.
 One is the **Basic** category selection method which is coming by default and the window as below would open if the selection method is **Basic**.

 ![img7](https://user-images.githubusercontent.com/29302909/96892541-68257c80-1492-11eb-904e-f79b9cc9bf21.png)

 Users can search a category by writing something to the search entry.
-If the characters that users typed match with the characters of the categories in the category list, the horizontal scrollbar would move to the category that contains the characters.
-And if users press **Enter** key, the program would move to the other categories that contain the characters.
+If the characters that users typed match with the characters of the categories in the category list, the horizontal scrollbar would move to the position of the category that contains the characters.
+And if users press **Enter** key, the program would move to the position of next category that contains the characters.

 In order to select a category, users should use the right-click of the mause and select the **Add** option.
 The color of the added category would turn to red.
 Users could select all the categories by using `CTRL-A`, then the selected categories should be added.